Shahrzad (TV series): Location

+A Turkish version of the series was made under the title "Sehrazat" or "Ağlama İstanbul" (Don't Cry Istanbul) was directed by Chagari Villa Lustuvali.
+The series suffered a sharp decline in viewership after only a few episodes were released.

 Distribution

 Its first season was broadcast in 2014.
 The broadcast of the second season started on Monday, June 19, 2017 and ended on October 17, 2017.
 The broadcast of the third season also began from January 31, 2018 and ended on June 21, 2018.
 The series was broadcast weekly on Mondays.

 Reception

 Reviews

 Parviz Jahed review from Guardian wrote:

 Good story-telling has made it an intriguing and successful melodrama set against the backdrop of an important episode in Iran’s modern history.

-Mehdi Ganjavi review from Global Voices Online wrote:
+Mahdi Ganjavi review from Global Voices Online wrote:

 As the story of Shahrzad shows, the political and economic aspirations, desires, and interests of any historical moment entail a revision of what happened in the past.
 Shahrzad is a love story in the disturbed atmosphere.

 Awards

 This series has had a total of 12 nominations and 7 wins from Hafez Awards and has had 6 nominations and 2 wins from the Yas International Film Festival.